Hoshu-Dojo/hoshudojo.com/src/events/2026-08-08-goto-sensei-camp.md

 		<p>More info on the meals will be provided closer to the date.
 Vegan options are also available&mdash;please let us know in the &ldquo;Dietary and Special Accommodations&rdquo; section of the registration form.</p>
 		{%- if dinnerLocation -%}
 			<!-- TODO: group dinner info -->
+			<p>There is also a group dinner planned for Saturday night at Elysian Brewing, a short distance away.
+See the <a href="#schedule">schedule section</a> above for details.
+Attendees will pay for their own meal and drinks directly to the restaurant on the night.</p>
 		{%- else -%}
 			<p>There is also a group dinner planned for Saturday night at a nearby TBD location.
 Attendees will pay for their own meal and drinks directly to the restaurant on the night&mdash;more on this later.</p>
 		{%- endif -%}